margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Choose to live another day.
 Choose to learn.
 Love that person wholly.

+## It's a Blue-Eyed, Blonde-Haired Thing ##
+It's a blue-eyed, blonde-haired thing.
+Don't we love our brown-haired, brown-eyed sisters though?

 ## Partnership ##
 You and I, helping each other to help the world